HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 LGBTQ+ and same-sex couples

 IVF can also be a successful option for LGBTQ+ couples.
 The process is similar to that for single people, and the sperm or egg cells can come from a donor or from one of the partners in the couple.
-Couples that also choose to pursue a family through surrogacy services can benefits when companies have support in place for legal fees and other costs of surrogacy.
+Couples that also choose to pursue a family through surrogacy services can benefit when companies have support in place for legal fees and other surrogacy expenses.

-Offering surrogacy assistance and helping to cover adoption costs as part of workplace benefits plans is important to be inclusive of all potential parents.
+Offering surrogacy assistance and helping to cover adoption costs as part of workplace benefits plans is important to be inclusive of all potential parents, regardless of their gender, marital status or sexual orientation.
 Everyone's paths to parenthood are different and including all options as part of family-building benefits should be taken into consideration when forming your company's benefits policy.

 Older people or couples with fertility issues